himanshugoswamiii/notes-public/notes/dendron.public-and-shared-vault.md

 ### Imp : For me
 If you want to share all the notes in another machine, then in your workspace folder initialze a git repo (like how we normally do)

+### Wow point

+Once you've have cloned your workspace (from github) in your other device you don't have to do anything like git clone in the remote repo.
+Dendron will automatically clone your files in the remote repo

+> i.e this is the best workflow for using multiple repo for different vaults

 ## Reference